 The Overall Diversity score is calculated by adding up the results of ethnic, geographic, gender and age diversity.

-When available, the chart below explores ethnic diversity among the undergraduate students at Interior Designers Institute.
+When available, the chart below explores racial diversity among the undergraduate students at Interior Designers Institute.

 College is Heavily Dominated by One Sex